Affanuu/suspicious-allowance-trap/README.md

 This project provides a solid foundation that could be extended with:

--Enhanced Detection Logic
+- Enhanced Detection Logic
--Advanced Response Mechanisms
+- Advanced Response Mechanisms
--Broader Protocol Support
+- Broader Protocol Support
--Performance Optimizations
+- Performance Optimizations

 ##  Operator Performance ⚡